How To Apply for NBI Clearance 2023: Complete Guide

 In summary, here are the available payment methods you can choose from:

-- Bank Over The Counter: Pay cash over the counter in any bank like BDO, Chinabank, Landbank, RCBC, etc.
+- Bank Over The Counter: Pay over the counter to any bank like BDO, Metrobank, Chinabank, Landbank, RCBC, Eastwest Bank, Union Bank, Security Bank, PNB, etc.

-- Online Bank: Pay the fees through online banking partners such as BPI Express Online, Unionbank EON, etc.
+- Online Bank: Pay the fees through online banking partners such as BDO Internet Banking, BPI Express Online, Unionbank EON, etc.

-- ECPay: Includes all ECPay partners like RD Pawnshop, Petron Corporation, Expresspay Inc., and many others.
+- ECPay: Includes all ECPay partners like RD Pawnshop, Petron Corporation, wExpress, and many others.

 - 7-Eleven: Make the payment by going to any 7-Eleven branch near you.

+Don’t forget to write down or take a screenshot of this reference number.
 You need this reference number when paying the NBI clearance fee.
-It will also serve as your gate pass when entering the NBI clearance center.
+It will also be your gate pass when entering the NBI clearance center.

-To check the status of your application, click on “Transactions” from the menu.
-It will lead you to a page showing your reference number and information on whether the payment has been successfully processed or not.
+To check the status of your application, click on Transactions from the menu.
+It will lead you to a page showing your reference number and information on whether the payment has been successfully processed.

 Print the application form.
-If you’re using a mobile phone, you won’t see the button to print the application form unless you resize the browser window to the size of the phone screen.
+If you’re using a mobile phone, you won’t see the button to print the application form unless you resize the browser window to the phone screen size.

 Take note that printing the form is not mandatory.

-If you don’t have a printer at home, simply list down your reference number or take a screenshot of it using your mobile phone and present it to the NBI personnel on the day of your appointment.
+If you don’t have a printer at home, write down your reference number or take a screenshot of it using your mobile phone and present it to the NBI personnel on the day of your appointment.

-Bring the application form (or a copy of your reference number) and your valid IDs on the day of the appointment.
+Bring the application form (or a copy of your reference number) and valid IDs on the appointment day.
 You’re now ready to have your photo and fingerprint biometrics captured.

 Go to your chosen NBI clearance center on the day of the appointment.

-Don’t forget to bring the requirements, most importantly the application form/reference number.
+Don’t forget to bring the requirements and the application form/reference number.
 A security guard or NBI personnel will be ready to assist you.

-As long as there’s no “hit” (meaning you don’t have a namesake who is involved in some suspicious activity), your NBI clearance will be ready for release in just a few minutes.
+If there’s no “hit” (meaning you don’t have a namesake involved in some suspicious activity), your NBI clearance will be released in just a few minutes.

 Otherwise, you will be asked to return after a few days so they can clear any anomaly in your application.

-- NBI no longer accepts walk-in applicants.
-Any person applying for an NBI clearance must secure an online appointment first or they won’t be accommodated.
+- NBI only accommodates applicants with a valid online appointment.
+Any person applying for an NBI clearance must secure an online appointment first, or they won’t be accommodated.

-- Unless you’re applying from abroad, you can’t get an NBI clearance in the Philippines without personal appearance.
+- You can’t get an NBI clearance in the Philippines without a personal appearance unless you’re applying from abroad.
 NBI can’t also process your application through an authorized representative as your latest picture and biometrics are required for their database.